Validity, consonant plausibility measures, and conformal prediction

 \section{Abstract}

-Valid prediction of future observations is an important and challenging problem.
-The two general approaches for quantifying uncertainty about the future value employ prediction regions and predictive distribution, respectively, with the latter usually considered to be more informative because it performs other prediction-related tasks.
-Standard notions of validity focus on the former, i.e., coverage probability bounds for prediction regions, but a notion of validity relevant to the other prediction-related tasks performed by the latter is lacking.
-In this paper, we present a new notion---strong prediction validity---relevant to these more general prediction tasks.
-We show that strong validity is connected to more familiar notions of coherence, and argue that imprecise probability considerations are required in order to achieve it.
-We go on to show that strong prediction validity can be achieved by interpreting the conformal prediction output as the contour function of a consonant plausibility function.
-We also offer an alternative characterization, based on a new nonparametric inferential model construction, wherein the appearance of consonance is more natural, and prove strong prediction validity.
+Prediction of future observations is an important and challenging problem.
+The two mainstream approaches for quantifying prediction uncertainty use prediction regions and predictive distributions, respectively, with the latter believed to be more informative because it can perform other prediction-related tasks.
+The standard notion of validity, what we refer to here as {\em Type-1 validity}, focuses on coverage probability of prediction regions, while a notion of validity relevant to the other prediction-related tasks performed by predictive distributions is lacking.
+Here we present a new notion, called {\em Type-2 validity}, relevant to these other prediction tasks.
+We establish connections between Type-2 validity and coherence properties, and show that imprecise probability considerations are required in order to achieve it.
+We go on to show that both types of prediction validity can be achieved by interpreting the conformal prediction output as the contour function of a consonant plausibility measure.
+We also offer an alternative characterization of conformal prediction, based on a new nonparametric inferential model construction, wherein the appearance of consonance is natural, and prove its validity.